Music After-Degree Diplomas and Certificate

 This diploma provides basic training for students who want to acquire skills on the organ and in choral conducting.
-It can be completed in conjunction with a music degree or on its own.
+It can be completed during or after a student's music degree, or on its own.
 Students are given a background in music with classes in choral conducting, organ, music history, aural skills, tonal harmony, and more.

 Performer's Certificate and Artist's Diploma

 These programs are performance directed.
-They are aimed at students who have completed an undergraduate degree and show outstanding potential for a career in performance.
-In contrast to a masters degree in an applied performance field, the programs are less academically directed (e.g. research papers, academic courses) and focus on the applied skills and repertoire that will enable students to mature as professionals in the field of performance.
+Students must have completed an undergraduate degree (B.A.
+Music or B.Mus.) and show outstanding potential for a career in performance.
+In contrast to a masters degree in an applied performance field, the performer's certificate and artist's diploma are less academically directed (e.g. research papers, academic courses) and focus on the applied skills and repertoire that will enable students to mature as professionals in the field of performance.
 For students whose strength is in performance rather than advanced academic study, these programs are a crucial bridge to a professional career.